svanteschubert/en16931-data-extractor/README.md

 4. To extract data from the specification via command-line call:<br/>"java -jar [en16931-data-extractor-1.0.0-SNAPSHOT-jar-with-dependencies.jar](en16931-3-reader/src/site/en16931-data-extractor-1.0.0-SNAPSHOT-jar-with-dependencies.jar) your-specification.odt or your-directory"

 ## Data Extraction by Software Developer
-1. Call 'mvn install' in the root directory of the project once, to build the [ODF reader (ODFDOM library)](https://github.com/svanteschubert/odftoolkit/tree/odf-changes/odfdom)
+1. Call 'mvn install' in the root directory of the project once, to build the [ODF reader (ODFDOM library)](https://github.com/svanteschubert/odftoolkit/tree/odf-changes/odfdom)</br>
    NOTE: This ODF library will become the 1.0.0 version of the [ODF Toolkit from "The Document Foundation"](https://github.com/tdf/odftoolkit), but yet no Maven artifacts are available for download.
 2. Create a test document by saving either the UBL or UN/CEFACT 16931-3 specification from original DOCX to OpenDocument Text format (ODT) format into the folder en16931-3-reader/src/test/resources
 3. Provide its name in the test file: en16931-3-reader/src/test/java/de/prototypefund/en16931/ExtractionTest.java
-4. Call via command line 'mvn install' in the 'en16931-3-reader' folder (or use an IDE like [Netbeans](https://netbeans.apache.org/download/nb90/), [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)).
+4. Call via command line 'mvn install' in the 'en16931-3-reader' folder (or use an IDE like [Netbeans](https://netbeans.apache.org/download/nb90/), [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)).</br>
+   You may also find the new JAR in the "target" directory and use it as explained to the "technical writer" before.

 ## Data Analysis
 5. The extracted data can be found as XML files aside the input documents (the example ODT is in the folder en16931-3-reader/target/test-classes).